ohmyzsh/ohmyzsh/plugins/scd/README.md

 SCD_THRESHOLD</dt><dd>
     threshold for cumulative directory likelihood.
-Directories with lower likelihood are excluded unless they are the only match to scd patterns.
+Directories with a lower likelihood compared to the best match are excluded (0.005).
     </dd><dt>

 SCD_SCRIPT</dt><dd>